 What is OVA?

-In 2025, the organizing team of EGG split up, and four of the six board members went on to create OVA — a new era of EGG defined by a more transparent and fair organizational body, and one capable of standing for basic principles of safety, inclusivity and gender representation.
-(To read more on why the former EGG board was incapable of guaranteeing this, see here and why we chose a new name, see here.)
+The OVA (Omnes Voces Acceptamus) Summer School is an alternative to the EGG (Eastern Generative Grammar) Summer School.
+In 2025, the organizing team of EGG split up, and four of the six board members went on to create OVA — a school defined by a transparent and fair organizational body, and one capable of standing for basic principles of safety, inclusivity and gender representation.

 Costs and student grants

-Depending on the financial situation in a given year, we also offer grants for low-income students and those from Eastern European countries.
+Depending on the financial situation in a given year, we offer grants for low-income students and those from Eastern European countries.
 Students can apply for financial support as part of the registration process.

 What you learn at the OVA